Danbaba1/socket-io/README.md

-# Socket.IO Direct Message Chat
+# TypeScript Socket.IO Direct Message Chat
-A real-time direct messaging web application built with Socket.IO, Express, and Node.js.
-This application allows users to register with a username and exchange private messages with other online users.
+A real-time direct messaging web application built with Socket.IO, Express, TypeScript, and Node.js.
+This application allows users to register with a username and exchange private messages with other online users, with the added benefits of type safety.

 ## Features
 * User registration with unique username validation